-Educational opportunities in the College of Agriculture are enhanced by the proximity of several research units of the federal government.
+Educational opportunities in the College of Agriculture and Natural Resources are enhanced by the proximity of several research units of the federal government.
 Teaching and research activities in the College are conducted with the cooperation of scientists and professional people in government positions.
-Of particular interest are the Agricultural Research Center at Beltsville, the National Agricultural Library, and the U.S. Department of Agriculture Headquarters in Washington, D.C.
+Of particular interest are the National Agricultural Research Center at Beltsville, the National Agricultural Library, the National Arboretum, and the Food and Drug Administration.

-Instruction in the basic biological and physical sciences, social sciences and engineering principles is conducted in well-designed classrooms and laboratories.
+Instruction in the basic biological and physical sciences, social sciences, landscape design, and engineering principles is conducted in well-designed classrooms and laboratories.
 The application of basic principles to practical situations is demonstrated for the student in numerous ways.
-For example, modern greenhouses are available for teaching and research on a wide variety of plants, plant pests, and crop cultural systems.
-Dairy and beef cattle and flocks of poultry are available for teaching and research purposes.
+In addition to on-campus facilities, several operating education and research facilities are located throughout Maryland.
+Horticultural and agronomic crops, turf, beef, dairy cattle, and poultry are maintained under practical and research conditions are also used for environmental studies.